Faculty Profile: Louise Weinberg

 In the field of Legal Theory and Jurisprudence, Weinberg's writings include Of Theory and Theodicy: The Problem of Immoral Law, in Law and Justice in a Multistate World (2002) and Choosing Law, Giving Justice, Symposium, Louisiana Law Review (2000).

-Weinberg is author of such classic articles as Federal Common Law, Northwestern Law Review (1989) and The New Judicial Federalism, Stanford Law Review (1977), and such provocative essays as Holmes' Failure, Michigan Law Review (1997) and Against Comity, Georgetown Law Journal (1991).
+Weinberg is author of such classic articles as Our Marbury, Viriginia Law Review (2003), Federal Common Law, Northwestern Law Review (1989) and The New Judicial Federalism, Stanford Law Review (1977), and such provocative essays as Holmes' Failure, Michigan Law Review (1997) and Against Comity, Georgetown Law Journal (1991).
 She is a contributor to legal encyclopedias for the Oxford and Yale University Presses.
 Her pieces for the general public have appeared in The American Scholar, The Public Interest, and Daedalus.